Update November 2020 – still current

 This system is also called “Ethernet over mains” and most often you can have up to 15 of these devices on your “network” but most people would manage quite well with just the 2 or 3 adapters.
 Once the adapters have been setup you can unplug the “roving” one and put it in a different room without having to set it up again.

-In my experience, the “Homeplug” system tends to be more reliable an more secure than WiFi and it certainly beats going to the cost of installing Ethernet cables all round the house.
+In my experience, the “Homeplug” system tends to be more reliable and more secure than WiFi and it is certainly a lot lower cost than installing Ethernet cables all round the house.
 In most cases its fit n forget!

 The main downside to the “homeplug” method (and Ethernet) is the lack of freedom to to “roam”.
 With WiFi, you can just carry your device around and if it remains connected to the WAP (Wireless Access Point / router) you’re free to roam 🙂